lightly-ai/Lightly_LabelStudio_AL/tutorial/tutorial.md

 ## 2. Analyze and subsample the dataset.

-First, let's analyze the dataset and its distribution of data using the lightly webapp.
+First, let's analyze the dataset and its distribution of data using the Lightly webapp.
 You only need to use the `lightly-magic` command posted in the last step and put in your token from the Lightly Webapp.
 This will also create embeddings, which are later used for sampling diverse subsets of the dataset.